Book Review Submission Guidelines

 Book reviews should be no longer than 800 words.

 Reviews should contain a thoughtful and critical discussion of the book assessing the author's thesis/purpose, organization, use of sources, and the contribution of the book to the field of sport history and/or related fields of interest to the readers of the Journal.
 The Journal of Sport History addresses a wide audience in the history of sport and related topics in social and cultural history, and insightful, informative book reviews are a vital segment of the publication.

-All reviews should follow the Chicago Manual of Style regarding formatting and other stylistic points.
+All reviews should follow the Chicago Manual of Style regarding formatting and other stylistic points, and should use American spellings.
 Reviewers should not use second person and should keep use of first person to a minimum.

 Interested in Reviewing?